michellepace/devflow/x_docs/mine/caching-explained-2.md

 In Next.js 16, think of every page as having three layers:

 1. **The Shell** - Layout, navigation, headings.
 Built once, served instantly.
 2. **Shared Content** - Data everyone sees the same (questions list, tags).
-Can be cached.
+This data can be cached.
 3. **Personal Content** - Data specific to the viewer (their profile, saved items).
 Must be fresh.

 The key insight: **you decide what goes in each layer**.
-Next.js 16 doesn't guess anymore - you explicitly mark what should be cached.
+Next.js 16 doesn't guess any more - you explicitly mark what should be cached.

 ---